kuki-ta/kuki-ta/README.md

 # Hi there!
 Hello! 👋

 Ops geek by day, currently trying to convince myself I'm also a coder...by day and night.
-Learning SQL, R, and Python.
-Building a Bluesky bot.
 Figuring it out as I go, don't @ me.

 ## 🌱 Currently learning